LahkLeKey/MauiStory.App/README.md

 ### SS

   Sentient Set
 > A modified neural network that represents a "living" organism.
+(Will be in public repos when acceptable state)

 ## FAQ